AdaCore/spark2014/docs/ug/usage.rst

    * It only accepts projects with a single object directory; it will stop with an error message if run on projects with more than one object directory.
-   * All units in the project must compile.
-We recommend to rename files that do not compile (such as alternate bodies) to names that do not constitute a valid Ada file name, for example using "__".

 Using the option ``-gnatec=pragmas.adc`` as Default_Switch in a project file is not supported.
 Instead, use ``for Local_Configuration_Pragmas use